The Incredible World of Flying Fox fish

 Flying fox fish are also known as Epalzeirhynchus.
 Due to its different types it is sometimes confused.
 Its classification indicates that it comes from the order Cypriniformes, the family Cyprinidae and the subfamily Garrinae.
 Its biotope focuses on waters with high amounts of oxygen, streams of fast courses and areas where vegetation is abundant.

-General characteristics of the flying fox fish
+General characteristics of flying fox fish

-Behaviours and types
+Behaviors and types

 Aquariums for flying fox fish

-Aquarium suitable for the flying fox fish
+Aquarium suitable for flying fox

-What diseases does the flying fox fish suffer from
+What diseases the flying fox suffers from

 Tips to take care of your health